-Employees of Unilever Nigeria Plc. go through regular mandatory trainings, Annual Declarations and focused discussions to reinforce the COBP and Code Policies standards and drive compliance.
-Compliance with the COBP and Code Policies is mandatory and monitored at the highest level of the organization.
-Internal and external confidential reporting platforms are available to encourage reporting of breaches and sanctions are consistently applied for these breaches.
+Employees of Unilever Nigeria Plc. go through regular mandatory trainings, Annual Declarations and focused discussions to reinforce the COBP standards and drive compliance.
+Compliance with the COBP is mandatory and is monitored at the highest level of the organization.
+Internal and external confidential reporting media are available to encourage reporting of breaches and sanctions are consistently applied for these breaches.
 Unilever has a dedicated Business Integrity (BI) organization which focuses on Code compliance and related matters.
-The BI organization provides an effective framework which includes clear policies, guidelines and related learning materials, as well as robust procedures and controls to prevent, detect and respond to any inappropriate behaviour.
-Unilever also makes it mandatory for all its business partners to sign up to compliance with its Responsible Partner Policy or to ethical standards no less than those provided in the Policy.
+The BI organization provides an effective framework which includes clear policies, guidelines and related learning materials, as well as robust procedures and controls to help us prevent, detect and respond to any inappropriate behaviour.
+Unilever also makes it mandatory for all its business partners to sign up to compliance with its Responsible Business Partner Policy or Responsible Sourcing Policy as may be applicable.

-Employment Policy
+Employment policy